 "Continuous improvement of permitting processes in Northeast Indiana will help us develop a friendlier business climate that is focused on investment in the region," said Katy Silliman, vice president of regional initiatives at the Northeast Indiana Regional Partnership.
 "Participating jurisdictions will have the opportunity to share information and best practices in an effort to strengthen their own permitting processes."

 The nine jurisdictions will hold a series of meetings over the next year with a goal to finalize regional permitting standards by the fall of 2014.
 At that time, participating jurisdictions will receive a certification that can be used to promote the improved effectiveness of their permitting processes.

 Remaining jurisdictions in the region will have the opportunity to participate in follow-up rounds of the process to earn their Permitting Excellence Certification.

 The Northeast Indiana Regional Partnership was formed in 2006 to help build a globally competitive economy in Northeast Indiana.
-It is a public-private partnership focused on generating business leads and building regional capacity through product development and effective regional collaboration.
+It is a public-private partnership creating business investment by generating business leads, developing product and fostering regional collaboration.
 In 2010, the Partnership launched Vision 2020 to bring the region together around five key areas for economic growth: 21st Century Talent, Competitive Business Climate, Entrepreneurship, Infrastructure and Quality of Life.
-Through its combined efforts in business development and capacity building, the Partnership supports its 10 member counties: Adams, Allen, DeKalb, Huntington, LaGrange, Noble, Steuben, Wabash, Wells and Whitley.
+The 10 counties of Northeast Indiana include Adams, Allen, DeKalb, Huntington, LaGrange, Noble, Steuben, Wabash, Wells and Whitley.
 For more information, visit www.NEIndiana.com.